 Well, we're sold on this lure after watching that.
 Talk about an action-packed video!
-This lure has some incredible surface action that these bass simply could not resist.
-Sometimes it's just a matter of tossing something that the fish have never seen before that makes for a great day on the water.
-The double catch alone would have made our day regardless of the size of the fish.
-It just doesn't happen that often.
+This lure has some incredible topwater action that these bass simply couldn't resist.
+Sometimes it's just a matter of tossing something the fish have never seen before to find success on a slow day.
+The double catch alone would have made my day regardless of the size of the fish, as you just don't see that very often.

 We were amazed by how many strikes he had up close next to the kayak.
 The fish were clearly in a feeding mood and he had the right lure and presentation for the situation.
 It's telling when two fish end up hooked on your lure simultaneously that you are doing something right.
 This makes us wonder how effective other lures closely matching native birds would fare in our home waters.
 Perhaps there's a whole niche of lure making that many manufacturers are missing out on by focusing on the usual bass prey items.

 Sign up for daily stories delivered straight to your inbox.